Jeffrey-A/virtualLibrary/README.md

 # virtualLibrary
-A virtual library build with react.
-Status: in progress...
+A virtual library in progress